mochi/mochikit/doc/rst/MochiKit/Signal.rst

     stop():
         Shortcut that calls ``stopPropagation()`` and ``preventDefault()``.

-    Note that you should use keydown and keyup to detect control characters, and keypressed to detect "printable" characters. key().code will be set to 0 and key().string will be set to an empty string in a keypress handler if a user presses a control character like F1 or Escape.
+    You should use keydown and keyup to detect control characters, and keypressed to detect "printable" characters. key().code will be set to 0 and key().string will be set to an empty string in a keypress handler if a user presses a control character like F1 or Escape.
 IE will not fire